davidjunseo/CAU-AID-Class/README.md

     ```bash
     python knn_iris_classifier.py
     ```
-3. Enter the number of neighbors(`k`) when prompted.
+2. Enter the number of neighbors(`k`) when prompted.
-4. View the model's accuracy and balanced accuracy in the console 4.Input `sepal.length` and `petal.length` in the format `value1,value2` to predict the iris species
+3. View the model's accuracy and balanced accuracy in the console
+4. Input `sepal.length` and `petal.length` in the format `value1,value2` to predict the iris species

 ## Example
 ### Console Interaction:

     Enter the number of neighbors(k) for knn: 3
     Model Accuracy: 0.96
     Balanced Acuuracy: 0.95
     Enter the sepal.length and petal.length for the iris in the format 'sepal_length, petal_length': 5.1,1.8
     Predicted Label: Virginica

 ## Notes

--Ensure that the input for predictions is numeric and follows the correct format (`value1,value2`) -Modify the dataset loading path in the script if necessary.
+- Ensure that the input for predictions is numeric and follows the correct format (`value1,value2`)
+- Modify the dataset loading path in the script if necessary.

 ## License
 This project is licensed under the [MIT License](mit).